BlockchainCommons/www.blockchaincommons.com/README.md

 hide_description: true
 permalink: /index.html
 ---
 Blockchain Commons is proudly a "not-for-profit" social benefit corporation committed to open source & open development.
-Our goal is ti support blockchain infrastructure and the broader security industry through cryptographic research, cryptographic & privacy protocol implementations, architecture & code reviews, industry standards, and documentation.
+Our goal is to support blockchain infrastructure and the broader security industry through cryptographic research, cryptographic & privacy protocol implementations, architecture & code reviews, industry standards, and documentation.
 In particular, we seek to improve the blockchain ecosystem by focusing on infrastructure and solutions that are decentralized, platform-neutral, blockchain-neutral, and vendor-independent.

 Our current projects include: